tvitas/file-cache/readme.md

-## Naive Logger
+## Naive file cache
-Naive cache.
+Naive file cache.
 A part of [cccf site project](https://github.com/tvitas/cccf "CCCF site On Github").

 ### Basic usage
 To do.